- Generally, dogs roll on their backs when they are happy and want to receive belly rubs from their humans.

 An Attempt to Disguise the Dog’s Scent

 A surprising number of your dog’s behaviors have very little to do with their day-to-day lives.
-While your dog is very much a domestic pet that enjoys all of the creature comforts of the modern era, there’s a good chance that many of his or her silly behaviors actually have their roots in a time before man and dog lived side by side.
-In fact, your dog’s tendency to roll over on his or her back may have made a lot more sense for your dog’s wolf-like ancestors than it does for the animal that lives with you today.
+While you have a domestic dog that enjoys all of the creature comforts of the modern era, there’s a good chance that many of his or her silly behaviors actually have their roots in a time before man and dog lived side by side.
+In fact, your dog’s tendency to roll over on his or her back may have made a lot more sense for your dog’s wolf ancestors than it does for the animal that lives with you today.

 Like so many other dog behaviors, a dog who rolls on his or her back is probably trying to increase his or her odds of survival in the wild.
-Your dog’s behavior may well be an attempt to disguise his or her scent by rolling around in something that has a less dog-like odor in order to hide from any predators that might be in the area.
+Your dog’s behavior may well be an attempt to disguise his or her scent by rolling around in something that has a less dog-like odor, like poop or dead animals, in order to hide from any predators that might be in the area.
 This may have been a very useful behavior when dogs had to deal with real predators and it might even be useful for feral dogs who are trying to survive in the wild today.

 Unfortunately for your dog, there are probably not any predators around that will actually make this behavior useful.
 Nevertheless, your dog may be on the lookout for a nice pile of something smelly in which to roll so that he or she can disguise as much of his or her scent as possible when outside in their wireless dog fence.
 The awful smell generated by this activity might not be pleasant to your nose, but it would probably have the desired effect on a larger predatory animal.